 The Representation of Maryland's Citizens

 Apportionment and Membership

 The Senate and Its Membership

 The House of Delegates and Its Membership.
-11 Seating Arrangement 13 Members of the House of Delegates 14

 The Legislative Process

 the Governor

 The Interim - Committee Work Between Sessions

 The Great Seal of Maryland

-For more than 350 years, the Maryland General Assembly has time "citizen" remained a part The legislature.
-188 Assembly members come from 47 districts across the State where they work in their communities as farmers, insurance tradespeople, physicians, agents, homemakers, lawyers, teachers, real estate brokers, and in a range of other occupations.
+For more than 350 years, the Maryland General Assembly has remained a part time "citizen" The legislature.
+188 Assembly members come from 47 districts across the State where they work in their communities as lawyers, teachers, real estate brokers, farmers, insurance homemakers, physicians, agents, computer engineers, and in a range of other occupations.
 Each year in January the members come to the State capital to represent their fellow citizens during the 90-day legislative session.
 Typically, about 3,000 pieces of legislation and the State's annual budget are considered during that period.
 These laws directly affect the day-to-day lives of all Marylanders.
 So that their voices can be heard, it is important that our citizens know who their representatives are and how the legislative process works.
 We hope this overview of the Maryland General Assembly will help Marylanders become more active participants in State government.